pivotal/docs-tap/getting-started/add-test-and-security.hbs.md

 Congratulations!
 You have successfully added testing and security scanning to your application on the Tanzu Application Platform.

 Take the next steps to learn about recommended supply chain security best practices and gain a powerful services journey experience on the Tanzu Application Platform by enabling several advanced use cases.

+### <a id="enable-scan-post-build"></a> Scan for Vulnerabilities After Builds

+Adding the capability to scan image containers to your supply chain will enable you to detect vulnerabilities at build time.
+However, as new vulnerabilities are discovered and reported daily, it is important to frequently scan the container images so that newly reported vulnerabilities are detected.

+Enabling [recurring scanning](../scst-scan/recurring-scanning.hbs.md) will allow you to schedule periodic scans of images built by workloads and containers running in TAP Clusters.
+When recurring scans are enabled, an option to "View Latest Scan Results" is visible on the Supply Chain Choreographer plugin.

 ## Next steps